 - If you need a prescription sent to a mail order pharmacy or phoned to a new pharmacy, call us to give the name of the medicine, strength, directions and quantity you are requesting, the pharmacy phone or fax number, and patient ID number if needed.

 Calling the Office

-The receptionist will give the message with your chart to the medical assistant, who will then call you back, usually within a few hours.
+The quickest way to reach your provider is via Spruce text.
+If you call the office the receptionist will give the message with your chart to the medical assistant, who will then call you back, usually within a few hours.
 You may be asked to schedule an appointment.

 Retroactive referrals are generally not accepted by insurance companies.

 If you plan to see another practitioner, but don’t need a referral:

 Please let us know, we are here to help!
 While we don’t know all of the doctors in town, we do know quite a few and would like to help direct your care.

 What if I want a second opinion?